willpratt78/Anagrams/README.md

 * Navigete to directory in terminal
 * Open repo in VSC using terminal
 * Run bundle in terminal
+* In VSC terminal run rspec to show all tests are passing
 * In VSC terminal run Ruby script.rb
 * Follow instructions in terminal to check if the word is an anagram or antigram